LammersInsects/Aervi-EE-Transcriptomics/README.md

 G(FA) | 22 | FA | FA | FA | 2 | 0

 Where:
 - Line is the population of wasps where the females were taken from.
 PA/FA refers to the host on which they were bred from generation 17 to 22.
+G() is a treatment in which wasps were forced to switch hosts every generation with the last host mentioned between brackets.
 - Generation is the generation numbers since they were bred in the IEB.
 - Treatment is the abbreviated name of the treatments as used in the logs.
 - Conditioned refers to the host species those individuals themselves emerged from.